pachyderm/docs/content/latest/concepts/data-concepts/provenance.md

 A simple `pachctl list commit ID1` (`pachctl list job ID1`) will return that list at once.

-## Tracking Direct Provenance in Pachyderm
+## Tracking Direct Provenance in MLDM

 MLDM provides the `pachctl inspect` command that enables you to track the direct provenance of your commits and learn where the data in the repository